sothorsteins/SMC0/README.md

         - How advanced is it?
         - How much processing power does it take?
     - c.
 Research other similar product / software
+2. Plan the project
+    - a.
+Create tasks to be done
+    - b.
+Create milestones / deadlines / time estimates on tasks
+    - c.
+Put these tasks into Jira
+3. Create low-fi prototype (maybe paper prototype)
+    - a.
+Make a design for the pedal and the interface
+    - b.
+Test the design
+    - c.
+Focus group test
+4. Create “prototype” in software based on research for polyphonic spectral analysis (this can be in matlab), proof-of-concept.
+    - a.
+Develop polyphonic detection algorithm based on research
+        - Do FFT
+        - Do filtering
+    - b.
+Test the effectiveness of the code / is it accurate enough
+        - Build automatic tests for development
+5. Port the code to a microchip (DSP-chip) e.g. c++
+    - a.
+Test different microchips for lowest latency
+    - b.
+Optimize code if latency too high
+    - c.
+Goal is for latency to be less than 0.5 s.
+6. Create user-interface (UX-designers)
+    - a.
+Make initial design with Figma or other similar platform
+        - One-string mode design
+        - 6-string mode design
+    - b.
+Test on guitar players - are they able to understand the information
+    - c.
+Create and implement final design
+7. Create circuit / design of physical product
+    - a.
+Develop 3D model of product design based on low-fi prototype results
+    - b.
+Decide on materials for product (low-cost) and estimate production cost
+    - c.
+Design circuit -board
+    - d.
+Make final design
+    - e.
+Evaluate, debug
+8. Final evaluation
+    - a.
+Evaluate if requirements are met or are close to being met
+    - b.
+Plan evaluation
+    - c.
+Define beta tester group
+    - d.
+Give product to selected beta testers
+    - e.
+Evaluate if all requirements have actually been met
+    - f.
+Fix bugs that beta testers encounter

 # Project plan / Gantt Chart